Tao Hou

 About

-I am an Assistant Professor at the School of Computing, DePaul University.
-My research interest is computational topology/geometry and its application to data analysis.
-(My google scholar)
+I am currently an Assistant Professor in the School of Computing at DePaul University.
+My research interest is computational topology/geometry and topological data analysis (TDA).
+I am also broadly interested in applications of TDA to different domains.

 I graduated from the CS department at Purdue University with a doctoral degree in May 2022.
-My advisor for my PhD thesis is Dr. Tamal K. Dey.
-Before transferring to Purdue with Dr. Dey, I spent four years at The Ohio State University as a PhD student.
 The title of my PhD thesis is 'Homological Representatives in Topological Persistence'.

 Publications